13LA7E/Apex-VPN/SECURITY.md

 Yes!
 The VPN is designed to:
 - Allow access to local network devices
 - Let you use local services normally
-- Only route internet traffic through India
+- Only route internet traffic through chosen exit nodes
 - Keep local connections working

 ### What About My Phone Apps?